 - Available resources: This is an open book exam.
 It is an open notes exam.
 It is an open web exam.
 Most important, it is an open brain exam. - Unavailable resources: Needless to say, it is not an open people exam. - Major exception: Sterling and I are open resources for this exam and would be delighted to meet with you.
 You may consult with me any time you feel the need.
-In fact, I'd be surprised if you can get through this exam without a consultation. - Consultations may not be totally free: You may be charged some fraction of the points allotted to a question for any advice related to that question (you'll be advised before any charge is levied).
-Charges are highest for general questions (like "I don't know what to do with this question") and lowest (and often nonexistent) for specific questions (like "I don't know how BioBIKE asks for input from the user").
-You would be well advised to exhaust your own resources before asking for advice, both to save unnecessary charges and to get clear in your mind what it is you actually need. - How to consult: E-mail, telephone, walk-in... all work.
+In fact, I'd be surprised if you can get through this exam without a consultation. - Consultations may not be totally free: You may be charged some fraction of the points allotted to a question for any advice related to that question (but you'll be advised before any charge is levied).
+Charges are highest for general questions (like "I don't know what to do with this question") and lowest (and usually nonexistent) for specific questions (like "I don't know how BioBIKE asks for input from the user").
+Before asking for a consultation, get clear in your mind what is the form of the minimal hint you need. - How to consult: E-mail, telephone, walk-in... all work.
 To the contact information on the web (click on Who we are), add the home phone 285-2447, open for business until 10:30 PM, every day including weekends.
 I'm usually at VCU on weekends during the day. - Where to find the exam and related files referred to in the exam: